Cisco-Talos/DynDataResolver/ddr_installer/README.txt

 for your environment.
 It will guide you through the whole installation process of the DDR server and IDA plugin.
-It will not touch your local python environment, instead it creates a dedicated virtual Pyhton environment for all dependencies.
+It will not touch your local python environment, instead it creates a dedicated virtual Python environment for all dependencies.
 It will also create individual cryptographic material for the SSL encrypted traffic between the DDR server and IDA plugin.

 Pls report bugs and issues to hunterbr@cisco.com